Do you suffer from persistent jaw pain, gum inflammation, or difficulty opening your mouth? Your wisdom teeth could be to blame.

 To remove the wisdom teeth, Dr. Hopkin will create incisions at the back of the mouth.
 If any of the teeth are impacted, he will also remove the interfering bone.
 In many cases, wisdom teeth must be broken into pieces before extraction is possible.
 After all the teeth are removed, Dr. Hopkin will close the incisions with dissolvable sutures.
 These procedures are typically completed in 15-30 minutes.

 Most patients need at least three days to recover from surgery.
 Pain, swelling, and bruising are common side effects that many patients experience in the first few days following surgery.
 Dr. Hopkin can prescribe pain medication to help minimize your discomfort.
 Ice packs can also be used to help minimize swelling.
 You should consume only soft foods that are not too hot or too cold for the first couple of days.
 While we recommend smoothies or milkshakes, you should not drink them through a straw, as these can inhibit clotting and cause dry sockets.

-To learn more about the wisdom tooth removal process or to schedule an appointment with Dr. Hopkin, call Hopkin Oral Surgery at (801) 277-3942 or contact our office online today.
+To learn more about the wisdom tooth removal process or to schedule an appointment with Dr. Hopkin, call Hopkin Oral Surgery in Bountiful at (801) 277-3942 or contact our office online today.
 Dr. Hopkin can help determine if your wisdom teeth are causing other oral problems and require extraction.

 Dr. Dustin J. Hopkin is a board-certified oral surgeon who has been serving the Bountiful community since 2011.
 At Hopkin Oral Surgery, we strive to make you feel comfortable and relaxed, even while undergoing a stressful procedure.
 Due to his skill and high level of care, Dr. Hopkin has received his diploma from the the American Board of Oral and Maxillofacial Surgery.